-It’s one of the most important buildings in Washington D.C., and in this post, you’ll discover some interesting facts about the Capitol Building.
+It’s one of the most important things to see in Washington D.C., and in this post, you’ll discover some interesting facts about the Capitol Building.

 1. Philadelphia was the capital before the Capitol Building was built